 Our new data infrastructure will support new data pipelines and more data, enabling ongoing innovation without repeatedly investing in duplicated work.

 In their drive to become a data-driven organisation, they wanted a centralised data platform that would enable anyone in the business to access relevant data to inform decisions.
-Our client has a portfolio that includes over 8 million articles.
+Our client has a portfolio that includes over 8 million journal-specific websites, and each journal has thousands and thousands of articles.

 This global business has a progressive outlook to succeeding in a competitive, changing industry.
-Their process generates vast quantities of data that’s used across the organisation to determine the direction of the business.
+Their process generates vast quantities of data that are used across the organisation to determine the direction of the business.

 Our goal was to enable anyone in the organisation to access and integrate relevant datasets without having to perform those same tasks every time.